Frontend tooling case study

 Next improvements

-Add keyboard shortcuts, a command palette, stronger status announcements, optional high-contrast toolbar mode, and an exportable text description field for drawings.
+Add shortcuts, command palette, stronger status, high-contrast toolbar, and text descriptions.

 10 / Performance considerations